18F/go_script/README.md

 to define commands, and commands may be built up from other commands defined in the `./go` script itself.

+**Note:** Command names must be unique.
+Defining a command with a name already used elsewhere will cause the `./go` script to exit with an error message.

 #### Command groups

-A `CommandGroup` instance clusters a set of commands together.
+Each `command_group` invocation marks the beginning of a set of related commands.
+These groupings organize how commands are displayed in the help/usage message.

-`go-script-template` generates a default `CommandGroup` instance called `dev_commands`; you are free to edit this definition, or to add additional `CommandGroup` instances to organize your individual command definitions and affect how they are displayed in the help/usage message.
+`go-script-template` generates a default `command_group` called `:dev`.
+You are free to edit this definition, or to add additional `command_group` definitions.

+**Note:** Command group names must be unique, and command groups cannot be re-opened after their initial definition.
+Defining a command group with a name already used elsewhere will cause the `./go` script to exit with an error message.

+Also, command names must be unique across all command groups.
+Defining a command with the same name as that in another command group will also cause the `./go` script to exit with an error message.

 #### Command arguments